I always get a ton of email and questions through Facebook asking me about what to do and see while on island.

-I sent Nadia “MY LIST” – this is my go to list of things that I send to most of my friends that are coming with younger children, as her children are 2 & 5. (these would be great for younger kids up to tween agers…)
+Here’s”MY LIST.”
+This is my go to list of things that I send to most of my friends that are coming with children. (these would be great for younger kids up to tween agers…)

 15 Things to do while visiting Maui with Kids

 - Haleakala at sunrise….this is the perfect thing to do on your first morning on Maui since most are traveling from the mainland and will be jet lagged.
 You’ll be up anyways (or at least your kids will) so head to Haleakala volcano to watch the sunrise.
 It’s magnificent and a must do when here!
 NOTE: It’s COLD up there, be sure to bring your warmer clothes for this part of the trip.
 Even blankets from your hotel are good.
 Also be sure to check with your hotel to find out when sunrise is.